International Association of Sheet Metal, Air, Rail and Transportation Workers: Early years, 1888–1896

-Back on track

-Given the bitterness of this well-documented fight, no one would have been surprised to see the SMART merger take its place alongside other failed merger attempts.
-But in the fall of 2011, when an arbitrator ruled once and for all in the SMWIA's favor, the fight took an unexpected turn.
-Because the two unions had no choice now but to come to terms, the presidents of both organizations agreed that it was time to sit down together and work things out for the good of the members.
-As the SMWIA president put it, "they were fighting for what they believed in, and we were fighting for what we believed in.
-[But] now that it’s been arbitrated and we’re all in one direction, why don't we put our resources together and grow?"
-The UTU president agreed: "It is now time to move forward – discussing with the SMWIA the rights and traditions of both organizations, and to collaborate constructively in finding the most efficient and equitable means of resolving any further outstanding differences.

-By 2012, committees from both unions were working together to promote "SMART," to increase state-level political activism, and to use each other's assets to organize the unorganized.
-"This will be accomplished in the transportation area with the SMWIA's larger organizing staff assisting UTU organizers," the UTU News reported, "and leveraging the UTU's strong state presence through state legislative departments to create opportunities for organizing contractors in the sheet metal and air conditioning industries."
+When the Tin, Sheet Iron, and Cornice Workers' International Association first organized in 1888.
+Union members from Dayton, Toledo, and Youngstown; Memphis; Omaha; Peoria; and Kansas City, Missouri, organized to "elevate" the trade, advance craftsmanship, and improve wages and conditions.

 SMART endorsed Joe Biden for president in 2020.

 Structure of the union

 The union is governed by three officers: a General President, a General Secretary Treasurer, and a SMART Transportation President.
 The union is governed by a 17-member General Executive Council.
 Eleven Vice Presidents on the council are elected from the sheet metal locals.
 Four individuals with the title "Vice President/International Representative and General Vice President", the National Legislative Director, and the President Transportation Division/General Vice President are elected from former UTU locals.
 Officer and council terms last for five years, with elections held at the general convention.

-The union has two membership units, The Railroad, Mechanical and Engineering Department, and the Transportation Division.
+The union has two membership units, The Sheet Metal, and the Transportation Division.
 The Transportation Division encompasses the locals of the UTU, and the constitutional provisions governing the division are essentially those of the old UTU constitution.
 The two membership units have their own dues, governance structure, and operating procedures in addition to those prescribed by the SMART constitution.
-SMART headquarters has two departments which serve both membership units, the Mechanical and Shipyard Department and the Production Department.
-These departments assist members with collective bargaining, research, contract implementation, representation, and other services.
-The Mechanical and Shipyard Department services bus, mass transit, and railroad workers as well as sheet metal workers in shipyards.
-The Production Department services sheet metal workers in all other industries.